thorep/kanban-board-react/README.md

 # Kanban Board React
 A simple package for creating lanes and tasks.
 Tasks can be dragged and dropped into lanes.
 The package uses zero dependencies.

+If you experience any problems, please open an issue here: https://github.com/thorep/kanban-board-react/issues

 ## Usage

 ```javascript